edward-prosser/corda-docs/content/en/docs/corda-enterprise/4.4/notary/faq/eta-mechanism.md

 If a Corda node is told to wait, its state machine will handle the wait and nothing will be visible to the CorDapp.
 Even if a client runs a modified Corda node he’ll get cut off by the ETA once again and hardly see any benefit.
 While the ETA can hardly be accurate, it is a close approximation of the time when response will arrive.
-The ETA mechanism is in place to maximize the throughput of the notary service assuming clients wait before retrying their requests as intended.
+The backpressure mechanism is in place to maximize the throughput of the notary service assuming clients wait before retrying their requests as intended.